Toloka/docs/en/guide/concepts/project.md

 #### How do I add response validation depending on a checkbox?

 You can use JavaScript to add assignment validation depending on a checkbox.
-An example is provided in the <q>Search for information online</q> template.
+An example is provided in the “Search for information online” template.

 #### How many tasks should be in a suite?